venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

 ![Configure Comsos Link](https://github.com/nashahz/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/blob/main/images/Configure_CosmosLink.gif)

 #### Navigating Synapse Link for CosmosDB
-- Open the CosmosDB account, Under the 'Faetures' tab Synapse Link will appear as Enabled.
+- Open the CosmosDB account, Under the 'Features' tab Synapse Link will appear as Enabled.
 - To check the pre created database and containers with Analytical store navigate to 'Data Explorer'.
-- Click on the 'Data' icon in the left panel and navigate to 'Linked' menu option.
+- Same containers will also be available under Synapse Studio.Click on the 'Data' icon in the left panel and navigate to 'Linked' menu option.
 - Expand 'Azure CosmosDB', There will be three containers listed with 'Analytical Store' enabled.

 ![Navigate Synapse Link](https://github.com/nashahz/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/blob/main/images/Navigate_Synapse_Link.gif)